dialchain/dial/README.md

 A protocol is a merkel tree holding the state of some entities.
 The Dial knows neighborhood protocols and time window protocols.

 ### Incremental Computation of Merkel Roots
-We can allow for incremental computation of a merkel roots if design the ordering criteria to apend new leaf nodes at the end of the list of leaf nodes.
+We can allow for incremental computation of a merkel roots if we design the ordering criteria to apend new leaf nodes at the end of the list of leaf nodes.
 All protocols in the Dial are designed such as to allow for the incremental  computation of merkel roots and therefore reduce the time needed to secure the state of the Dial between time windows.

 ### Neighborhood Protocol (NP)
 The NP is the merkel tree of the last state of all tokens hosted by the target neighborhood.
 The neighborhood protocol is produced by publishers of the NHost.

-In order to allow for incremental computation of the neighborhood protocols, leaf nodes are ordered by (1) the timestamp ot the token first publication and (2) the lexicographical order of the token identifier.
-This way, new token are appended at the end of the list and do not trigger a rebalance of the protocol tree.
+In order to allow for incremental computation of neighborhood protocols, leaf nodes are ordered by (1) the timestamp ot the token first publication and (2) the lexicographical order of the token identifier.
+This way, new tokens are appended at the end of the list and do not trigger a rebalance of the protocol tree.

 ### Intermediary Neighborhood Protocol (INP)
 The INP is computed during the 57th minute of the time window and contains (1) the state of all unchanged tokens and (2) the state of all changed tokens from the first to the 56th minute.
 The INP must be sent to the TWHost before the end of the 57th minute.

-Publishers of time window TW+1 must register for performancce in TW, before the ITWH is computed.
-This list of publishers of TW+1 is available to a neigborhood of TWHost at the time it computed the ITWH.
-Together with the INP, the list of all publishers registered for performance with the target neighborhood is also transfered to the TWHost.
+Aspiring publishers of time window TW+1 must register for performancce in TW, before the INP is computed.
+This list of publishers for TW+1 is available to publishers of each NHost at the time they are computing the INP.
+The partial list of publishers is sent together with the INP to the TWHost.

 ### Time Window Protocol (TWP)
 The TWP is the merkel tree of all neighborhood protocols hosted by the time window.